Welcome to today's edition of the Rush 24-7 podcast.

 Some proud sons and daughters of Michigan representing working people here and across the country.

-SEIU president Mary K. Henry.
+SEIU president Mary Kay Henry.

-Teamster President Jimmy Hoffa.
+Teamster president Jimmy Hoffa.

-Yeah, right oh, right on.
+Yeah, right up, right up.

 Well, let's listen, grab somebody one again.